Don’t Fall Victim to Toxic Clients

 Make Changes to Onboarding Clients

-If you have a history of attracting toxic clients, reflect on WHY these clients find you as well as why YOU accept these types of client.
+If you have a history of attracting toxic clients, reflect on WHY these clients find you as well as why YOU accept these types of clients.
 Are they part of your ideal target market?
 Is your pricing set too low?
 Are you asking enough questions about THEIR their needs?
 Are you desperate for money and afraid to say no to anyone?

 Reflect on the answers and make solid changes to your business policies and practices.
 Determine your ideal client; research if your prices are competitive; do you have an onboarding process where you interview these clients, and determine why you can’t say no to prospects.
 Not only should clients interview YOU to determine if you’re a good fit but you should use this chance to interview THEM.
 Don’t be afraid to ask questions about what their needs are but also follow your gut instinct.